 - Superior balance, thanks to stronger stabilizer muscles

-- Overall health (lowered risk for diabetes, improved heart health)
+- Overall health (lowered risk for diabetes and improved heart health for starters)

 - Reduced symptoms of depression

-Whether using free weights at home or circuit training your new, healthy body at the gym, make sure you're including some kind of strength training.
+Whether using free weights at home or circuit training at the gym, make sure you're including some kind of strength training.
 Don't be afraid to try a few different methods to see which one works best for you.
 Strength training makes you STRONG!

 Get Daily Motivation in Our Facebook Group